TomCrypto/AntTweakBar.NET/README.md

 - add more predefined event handlers for all of the events supported by AntTweakBar (missing GLUT and a couple others)
 - more/better unit tests
 - test multi-window support exhaustively
-- check it works on OSX
+- check it works on OS X
 - consider implementing custom struct type (perhaps through reflection, looking for FieldOffset attributes?)
 - automatic nested groups? (not sure if it is meaningful since you can't easily move variables around anyway)
 - ...